What does Spindrift co-founder, Bruce Klingbeil, give as a reason why spiritual power doesn't cut through materiality as it used to do in the past?

 If man can become a creator, why couldn't the advanced machines man creates become creators?
 Bill Gates, Stephen Hawking, and Elon Musk, all who have some doubts of God as the first creator, have the fear that the intelligent machines that man has created could potentially decide to become creators themselves.
 These AI machines could potentially decide to get rid of all mankind or make mankind into slaves.
 Elon Musk predicts that AI machines will probably keep people as pets.

 As a result of the zeitgeist shift in emphasis from religion to science and technology, there is an increase in comfort, materiality, confusion, atheism, and even suicide reported by one survey.
 The infinite nature of scientific discoveries have gradually replaced God, spiritual teachings, and moral distinctions.
-A current example of confusion is that there is no more binary: There are a number of new gender creations, and there are more genders soon to arrive on the human scene.
+A current example of confusion is that there is no more binary: Man can create new sexes.
+There are a number of new gender creations, and there are more genders soon to arrive on the human scene.

 Human beings need a vacation from the virtual, visual, and viral, but they can't have one.
 Tech intrusions are omnipresent.
-With social media, forgot about throwing a switch to avoid people when you need some private time to think.
+With social media, forgot about throwing a switch to avoid people and chatter when you need some private time to think your own thoughts.
 Religion and spirituality face the serious problem of being diminished and extinguished because of tech filling nearly every second of the day.

 Bruce and John said something like: "You can't expect Christianity to be relevant to people without making Christianity relevant to the scientific age."
 That statement just doesn't register as important to a lot of Christians.
 Another possibility why Christians, Jews, and others aren't bothered much is that technological progress is moving so fast that we human beings aren't able to develop a perspective and digest its negative spiritual consequences on society.

 Bruce and John were not alone in their worry about the unspiritualization of America.
-Their prediction for the downfall of Christianity and modern Judaism was because the youth of America would reject religion and several western values.
-Some youth would even work to purge religious teachings from mankind and have them replaced with new and addictive technologies.
-The atheists have found the youth on their side to roll with moral twists, purge prayer in schools, and substitute God, most religions and religious teachings with secularism, science, social media, artificially generated simulations of reality, and only have materialistic explanations of truth.
+Their prediction for the downfall of Christianity and modern Judaism was because the youth of America would reject religion.
+The youth would also reject several western values that have a relationship to the Judeo-Christian influences on the founding fathers' thinking.
+Some youth would even work to purge religious teachings from mankind and have the teachings replaced with new and addictive technologies.
+The atheists have found the youth to be on their side to roll with moral twists, purge prayer in schools, and substitute God, most religions and religious teachings with secularism, science, social media, artificially generated simulations of reality, and only have materialistic explanations of truth.

-To add complexity to us finding true reality is hampered by what we individually believe is material reality.
-Material reality is our brain's "best guess."
+To add complexity to us finding spiritual reality is hampered by what we individually believe is material reality.
+Material reality is our brain's "best guess" at reality.
 Neuroscientist, Anil Seth, said, "Your brain hallucinates your conscious reality."

 For America, good religious practices used to inspire wonder.
 Now religion inspires resistance.
 Here is a question I was recently asked: "Do young people even want lasting religious values?"